 Fly United Airlines in the United States

 It's not as sweet a deal as it used to be, but flying United Airlines domestically is still one of the best ways to redeem Turkish Airlines miles.
-No matter where your itinerary begins or ends, domestic flights cost 10,000 miles in economy, 15,000 in business class, or 20,000 in first class (if one would start to operate within the U.S.) each way — even if you have to connect.
+Domestic flights (excluding Hawaii) cost 15,000 miles in economy or 22,500 in business class each way — even if you have to connect.

-Thus, you could fly all the way from Newark (EWR) to Honolulu (HNL) for just 10,000 miles in economy — or from Fort Lauderdale (FLL) up to Anchorage (ANC) for the same price.
+While Turkish Airlines has added a separate award chart for Hawaii, you can still fly between the lower 48 and Alaska for just 15,000 miles each way — whether nonstop or connecting.
 That's a lot of flying for a reasonable amount of miles, but you'll need to be patient when digging for one of these awards.
 They're hard to find.

 Domestic United awards in premium cabins, such as business class or domestic first class, are also difficult to find.
 But if you can spot one, snag it!
-Booking a transcontinental or Hawaiian-bound award in a premium seat for 15,000 miles is an incredible deal.
-Even better, the rates you'll pay through Turkish on these routes are friendlier than if you redeem United MileagePlus miles for the same awards.
+Booking a transcontinental award in a premium seat for 22,500 miles is an incredible deal.
+The rates you can pay through Turkish on these routes can be cheaper than if you redeem United MileagePlus miles for the same awards.

 But again, domestic United awards can be hard to find, so, unfortunately, it's worth managing your expectations.